House impeachment managers wrap up their case with Trump's obstruction

 "One defense you may hear is that the aid was held up to allow for a policy review.
 But the evidence shows the opposite," said Crow, one of two House freshmen on the House impeachment manager team.
 "The evidence shows the administration didn't conduct a review at any time after the President ordered the hold. ...
 No review was necessary because it had already been done."

+On Thursday, Democrats pushed back on the notion there's any legitimacy to investigating former Vice President Joe Biden in Ukraine, as the President and his personal attorney Rudy Giuliani have claimed.
+Trump attorney Jay Sekulow, however, suggested their focus on the Bidens "kind of opened the door for that response" from the defense team.

-The President's lawyers will begin their arguments Saturday, and the Senate is starting earlier at 10 a.m.
+The President's lawyers will begin their arguments Saturday, and the trial is starting earlier, at 10 a.m.
 ET.
 Sekulow said they will go until about 1 p.m.
-ET, wrapping up early and giving senators a chance to go home — and to campaign in Iowa — for the rest of the weekend before resuming Monday.
+ET, wrapping up early and giving senators a chance to go home -- or to campaign in Iowa -- for the rest of the weekend before resuming Monday.
 Republicans don't expect the President's team to use the full 24 hours allotted to them.

+Sekulow said that Saturday's session would be a "sneak preview" of the case they will detail next week.

-Trump complained about the start date on Twitter Friday morning, suggesting that the Saturday session would get bad TV ratings.
+Trump complained about the start date on Twitter Friday morning, suggesting that the Saturday session would get bad TV ratings, calling Saturday "Death Valley in T.V."

-"After having been treated unbelievably unfairly in the House, and then having to endure hour after hour of lies, fraud & deception by Shifty Schiff, Cryin' Chuck Schumer & their crew, looks like my lawyers will be forced to start on Saturday, which is called Death Valley in T.V.," Trump tweeted.

 Whenever the President's lawyers conclude their presentation, the Senate will shift into 16 hours of senator questions of the two legal teams.
 Then the Senate will address the question of witnesses — with a vote looming under the Republican-passed trial rules on whether there should be subpoenas for additional witnesses and documents.